Frequently Asked Questions About Certification

 + Is the fee reimbursed if I am not certified?

 No. Once documents have been received, the fee is non-refundable.
-The "non-refundable policy" applies to applications that are accepted and/or denied, as well as applications that were not completed or withdrawn prior to final determination.
+The "non-refundable policy" applies to all submitted applications, regardless of whether approved or denied, as well as applications that were not completed or withdrawn prior to final determination.

 + What is the processing time for certification?